wesayhowhigh/docs/docs/plugins/october/mix/intro.md

 ### The Tailwind config

-You should have a `tailwind.config.js` file in the root of your proeject with the following contents:
+You should have a `tailwind.config.js` file in the root of your project with the following contents:

 ```js title="tailwind.config.js"
 module.exports = {